 Cost of Going Out to Bars

 Cocktails are a bit more expensive based on the establishment you choose.
-If you’re at a nice cocktail bar outside the center, you can expect to pay between 150-250 per drink depending on what it is.
+If you’re at a nice cocktail bar outside the center, you can expect to pay between 150-250 per drink.
 However, if you’re in the center, you could be paying over 300 kc per drink.

 If you’re into clubbing, this will obviously be more expensive than just bar-hopping.
 The beers will be around the same price as we mentioned above, while the cocktails may be a bit more expensive.
 Some nightclubs will also make you pay a cover charge, which could be up to 300 kc per person, but these are the touristy places which you can easily avoid.